ezra-bible-app/ezrabibleapp.net/index.md

 Ezra Bible App is currently on a bi-monthly release schedule.
 The next release [1.4]({{ site.github.repository_url }}/projects/10) is planned for December 2021.
 Here are some of the most noteworthy upcoming features:

 * Enhanced full screen mode with circular verse context menu.
+* New side buttons for switching tag list and dictionary.
+* Enhanced layout for portrait/tablet mode.
 * Additional buttons for editing notes and copying to clipboard.
 * Search scope parameter (OT/NT) for module search function.
 * CSV export for user data.